 Here in Addison County, residents and businesses have a number of options for diverting food scraps from the landfill.
 While composting at home can be fun and rewarding, it's not an option for everyone.
 Fortunately, the District Transfer Station and all town drop-offs in the District accept food scraps for composting!
 Some haulers even collect food scraps at the curb.
-Check out our printable guide to food scrap collection (PDF) in Addison County.

 You paid for those banana peels, egg shells, and carrot tops, so why pay to throw them away?
 Keeping food scraps out of the landfill makes sense for many reasons, whether it's saving money on your trash disposal and grocery bill, reducing methane emissions from the landfill, producing nutrient-rich soil amendments for our depleted soils, or conserving water and landfill space.
 Plus, it's the law: starting July 1, 2020, all food scraps will be banned from the landfill in Vermont thanks to Act 148, Vermont's Universal Recycling Law.

 The following food items are accepted at the District Transfer Station and town drop-offs:

 - Fruit and vegetable scraps

 - Coffee grounds and filters

 - Tea bags (paper only) & loose tea

 - Eggs and egg shells

 - Bread pasta, rice and grains